eradiate/eradiate/docs/rst/maintainer_guide.rst

 2. Support for Pip: The system should be usable with Pip.
 3. Simplicity: The system must be usable by users with little knowledge of it.

-Our system uses two tools:
+Our system uses two tools (included in the development virtual environment):

 * `conda-lock <https://github.com/conda-incubator/conda-lock>`_
 * `pip-tools <https://github.com/jazzband/pip-tools>`_